 Techniques of Playing Paramapadham

-While playing Paramapadham, the players need to place their game pieces on the space on the board labeled "0".
-They can start only when they get 1 (Thayam) when they roll the dice.
+While playing Paramapadham, the players need to place their game pieces on the space on the board labelled 0.
+They can start only when they get 1 or Thayam when they roll the dice.

 Usually, the dice is rolled in clockwise direction or it can also be decided by all the players rolling the dice.
 The one who gets the largest resulting number will take the first turn.

 The first player rolls the dice and mark off the number rolled starting on the spot on the board.
 All players take turns rolling the dice and moving their markers.

 If the marker reaches the number which has bottom of the ladder, the player climbs the ladder and goes to the top of the ladder and continues from there.

 If the marker reaches the number which has the face of the snake then he needs to go down to the box where it has its tail and continue from there.

 A player gets an extra turn if he gets 1, 5 and 6 while rolling.
 However, he needs to move the marker each time he rolls the dice as he needs to follow the ladder or snake for each turn.